japila-books/spark-structured-streaming-internals/docs/physical-operators/StateStoreRestoreExec.md

 `StateStoreRestoreExec` is a unary physical operator that [restores (reads) a streaming state from a state store](StateStoreReader.md) (for the keys from the <<child, child>> physical operator).

-[NOTE]
-====
-A unary physical operator (`UnaryExecNode`) is a physical operator with a single <<child, child>> physical operator.

-Read up on https://jaceklaskowski.gitbooks.io/mastering-spark-sql/spark-sql-SparkPlan.html[UnaryExecNode] (and physical operators in general) in https://bit.ly/spark-sql-internals[The Internals of Spark SQL] book.
-====

-`StateStoreRestoreExec` is <<creating-instance, created>> exclusively when [StatefulAggregationStrategy](../execution-planning-strategies/StatefulAggregationStrategy.md) execution planning strategy is requested to plan a [streaming aggregation](../streaming-aggregation.md) for execution (`Aggregate` logical operators in the logical plan of a streaming query).
+`StateStoreRestoreExec` is <<creating-instance, created>> exclusively when [StatefulAggregationStrategy](../execution-planning-strategies/StatefulAggregationStrategy.md) execution planning strategy is requested to plan a [streaming aggregation](../streaming-aggregation/index.md) for execution (`Aggregate` logical operators in the logical plan of a streaming query).

 ![StateStoreRestoreExec and StatefulAggregationStrategy](../images/StateStoreRestoreExec-StatefulAggregationStrategy.png)